 If your kids are like mine, they get hungry often, especially during a growth spurt.
-Since most snack foods are sugar-laden or chemically laced, snack can be one of the tougher things to adapt to real food options.
+Since most snack foods are sugar-laden or chemically laced, snacks can be one of the tougher things to adapt to real food options.

 Though slightly unconventional, this Coconut Butter/Cream recipe is a favorite with my kids.
-It has a texture somewhat like peanut butter, but more nutrients.
-It is filling due to its beneficial fats and protein/fiber from the coconut.
+It has a texture somewhat like peanut butter, but contains more nutrients.
+It is filling due to its beneficial fats and protein/fiber content from the coconut.
 This recipe is also typically a safe option, even if your child attends a school where nuts are not allowed.

 We use this in many ways, but here are some of our favorites:

 - A big spoonful by itself for a quick snack